Stryker: Armament

-30mm cannon
+30 mm cannon

 While the Stryker MGS gives medium brigades heavy firepower, the baseline infantry carrier vehicle has a light armament.
 Stryker program officials pursued mounting a 30 mm cannon to the ICV's remote weapons station.
-With the number of MGS vehicles per brigade being reduced, individual ICVs are to be up-gunned.
+With the number of MGS vehicles per brigade being reduced, individual ICVs are to be upgunned.
 The cannon will give greater firepower without needing to add a turret.
 The plan was to purchase and test a company set of 30 mm cannons and determine if they should be issued for every Stryker or have one per company.

 The Army planned to test stabilized 30 mm cannons in early 2014, including Kongsberg Protech Systems' Medium Caliber Remote Weapons Station (RWS).
 Kongsberg, which makes the Stryker's M151 RWS joined with Stryker manufacturer, General Dynamics for the MCRWS in 2008.
 The MCRWS is not a true turret, which would extend into the crew compartment and take up space.
 It can be loaded from inside the vehicle, but does eliminate one of the four roof hatches.

 The autocannon is fed by two magazines holding armor piercing and high explosive ammunition.
 Each carries 78 rounds.
 Another 264 rounds are stored in the hull.
 Test firings of a 30 mm cannon in the Kongsberg MCRWS occurred on a Stryker demonstrator vehicle in February 2014.
 The cannon showed increased lethality and accuracy over the standard 0.50 in (12.7 mm) machine gun, at ranges of 600 to 1550 m.
 Four rounds in five-round bursts hit the targets.

-After comparative testing of the Kongsberg MCRWS mounted to Stryker vehicles, the U.S. Army approved in April 2015 the equipping of 81 of the 2nd Cavalry Regiment's Stykers with 30 mm cannons after the unit requested the upgrade.
+After comparative testing of the Kongsberg MCRWS mounted to Stryker vehicles, the U.S. Army approved in April 2015 the equipping of 81 of the 2nd Cavalry Regiment's Strykers with 30 mm cannons after the unit requested the upgrade.
 Reviews of the effectiveness of these new turrets in Stryker companies informed decisions regarding the upgrade of more Strykers across the nine Stryker Brigades.
 The remote turret requires a modification of the hull roof, and adds two tons of weight with an upgraded suspension and wider tires.
 Outfitting the first Strykers with Mk44 Bushmaster II cannons was planned to occur during the next two years, it was stated in 2015.

 The cannon, which can engage light armored vehicles out to 3000 m. is able to fire airburst rounds that explode above a target to hit enemy troops behind barriers and can defend against unmanned aerial vehicles.
 The Kongsberg turret and Orbital ATK XM813 variant of the Mk44 Bushmaster were officially selected in December 2015.
 Kongsberg later renamed the turret system the RT40 (Remote Turret).
 The first upgraded Stryker, designated XM1296 "Dragoon", was delivered for testing in October 2016, with fielding to begin in May 2018.
-The first Infantry Carrier Vehicle - Dragoon (ICVD) was delivered to the 2CR in Germany in December 2017.
+The first Infantry Carrier Vehicle – Dragoon (ICVD) was delivered to the 2CR in Germany in December 2017.